 output "vault_enabled_features" {

-value = azurerm_recovery_services_vault.vault.enabled_features
+value = azurerm_recovery_services_vault.example.enabled_features

 description = "A list of enabled features for the Recovery Services Vault"